mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-44"></a>
 [Back to top](#top)
 ## CA-44 -- Rep. Nanette Barragán (D)
+### Committees
+Nanette Barragán is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,573,000.00 in SC HEP grants.